July 21, 2023, 3:33 am | Read time: 5 minutes

 Can a Solar Power System Heat Year-Round?

 A photovoltaic system can also only cover a certain portion of the electricity supply over the year, as it produces little energy from fall to late winter.
-And summer-generated electricity cannot yet be stored for long with the common storage systems, according to the Consumer Center NRW.
+And the electricity generated in summer cannot yet be stored for long periods with the common storage systems, according to the Consumer Center NRW.

 However, you can still increase your self-consumption with short-term storage.
 According to the Consumer Center, with a typical PV system, about 30 percent of the generated electricity can be self-consumed, and with battery storage, it’s about 70 percent.